Angela Lansbury: Interests and beliefs

 As a young actress, Lansbury was a self-professed homebody, who commented that she loved housekeeping.
 She preferred to spend quiet evenings with her friends inside her house because she did not like to engage in Hollywood nightlife.
 Her hobbies at the time included reading, riding, playing tennis, cooking, and playing the piano; she also had a keen interest in gardening.
 She cited F. Scott Fitzgerald as her favourite author, and Roseanne and Seinfeld among her favourite television shows.
 Lansbury was an avid letter writer who wrote letters by hand and made copies of all of them.
 At Howard Gotlieb's request, Lansbury's papers are housed at the Howard Gotlieb Archival Research Center at Boston University.

 Lansbury brought up her children as Episcopalians, but they were not members of a congregation.
 She stated, "I believe that God is within all of us, that we are perfect, precious beings, and that we have to put our faith and trust in that."
-She supported Britain's Labour Party, to which she had family ties, and the US Democratic Party; she described herself as a "Democrat from the ground up" to quash online rumours that she endorsed the Republican Party.
+She supported Britain's Labour Party, to which she had family ties, and the US Democratic Party; she described herself as a "Democrat from the ground up" to quash rumours that she endorsed the Republican Party.
 She also supported various charities, particularly those combating domestic abuse and rehabilitating drug users.
 In the 1980s, she also supported charities combating HIV/AIDS.

+Health problems

 Lansbury was a chain smoker in early life, but quit smoking in the mid-1960s.
 In 1976 and 1987, she underwent cosmetic surgery on her neck.
 During the 1990s, she began to suffer from arthritis.
 Lansbury underwent hip replacement surgery in May 1994, followed by knee replacement surgery in 2005.

+Death

-Lansbury died in her sleep at her home in the Brentwood neighborhood of Los Angeles on October 11, 2022, at the age of 96.
+Lansbury died in her sleep at her home in the Brentwood neighborhood of Los Angeles, on October 11, 2022, at the age of 96, five days before her 97th birthday.

-Honours and legacy
+Acting credits and accolades

 In a career stretching from ingénue to dowager, from elegant heroine to depraved villainess, [Lansbury] has displayed durability and flexibility, as well as a highly admired work ethic.